As a blogger, I’m sure you’ve come across the term ‘keyword research’. But perhaps you’re not quite sure what it entails?

 In short, keyword research involves finding the keywords (or search queries) that represent your site and your blog.

-And once your research is done, you can start optimizing your content for those keywords, so it appears in the top search results.
+And once your research is done, you can start optimizing your content and landing pages for those keywords, so it appears in the top search results.

 Before we cover the keyword research process in depth, we’ll take a look at what keywords are, the different types of search queries that exist, and the difference between short and long tail keywords.

 Keywords are words and phrases that describe what your content is about.